Boulder, Colorado: Parks and recreation

 Boulder is surrounded by thousands of acres of recreational open space, conservation easements, and nature preserves.
 Almost 60%, 35584 acre, of open space totaling 61529 acre is open to the public.

 The unincorporated community of Eldorado Springs, south of Boulder, is home to rock climbing routes.
-There are also climbing routes available in the city open space, including climbing routes of varying difficulty on the Flatirons themselves (traditional protection).
-Boulder Canyon (sport), directly west of downtown Boulder, also has many routes.
+There are climbing routes available in the city open space, including climbing routes of varying difficulty on the Flatirons themselves (traditional protection).
+Boulder Canyon (sport), directly west of downtown Boulder, has many routes.
 All three of these areas are affected by seasonal closures for wildlife.

+Every year on Groundhog Day, Boulder Parks & Open Space hosts a special event at the Chautauqua Ranger Cottage featuring Flatiron Freddy, a stuffed marmot instead of a groundhog.

 Government

 Boulder is a home rule municipality, being self-governing under Article XX of the Constitution of the State of Colorado; Title 31, Article 1, Section 202 of the Colorado Revised Statutes.

 Politically, Boulder is one of the most liberal and Democratic cities in Colorado when viewed from a Federal and State elections lens.
 As of July 2019, registered voters in Boulder County were 43.4% Democratic, 14.7% Republican, 1.6% in other parties, and 40.3% unaffiliated.
 By residents and detractors alike, Boulder is often referred to as the "People's Republic of Boulder".

 In 1974, the Boulder City Council passed Colorado's first ordinance prohibiting discrimination based on sexual orientation.
-Boulder voters, however, repealed the measure by referendum within a year.
+Boulder voters repealed the measure by referendum within a year.
 In 1975, Boulder County Clerk Clela Rorex was the second in the United States ever to grant same-sex marriage licenses, prior to state laws being passed to prevent such issuance.

-In July 2019, Boulder declared a "climate emergency" and established target dates for achieving 100% renewable electricity, a reduction in greenhouse gas emissions from city organizations and facilities, an increase in local generation of electricity through renewable sources, and a reduction in greenhouse gas emissions from the community The city also created a community-centered process to focus on energy systems, regenerative ecosystems, circular materials economy, land use, and financial systems.
+In July 2019, Boulder declared a "climate emergency" and established target dates for achieving 100% renewable electricity, a reduction in greenhouse gas emissions from city organizations and facilities, an increase in local generation of electricity through renewable sources, and a reduction in greenhouse gas emissions from the community.
+The city created a community-centered process to focus on energy systems, regenerative ecosystems, circular materials economy, land use, and financial systems.

 Education

 Public schools

-The Boulder Valley School District (BVSD) administers the public school system in Boulder, aside from a few areas in northeast Boulder where students attend the St. Vrain Valley School District.
+The Boulder Valley School District (BVSD) administers the public school system in Boulder, aside from a few areas in northeast Boulder, where students attend the St. Vrain Valley School District.